TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/5-Domain/Index.rst

 .. tip::

    Please note that we, the authors are also in a proceeding learning process.
-With our todays knowledge, the printed code can be described as
+With our today's knowledge, the printed code can be described as

    *good*